Hernia Mesh Failure

 Not Encouraging Ingrowth

-Tissue ingrowth is vital for keeping the mesh in place.
+Tissue growth around the mesh is vital for keeping it in place.
 If the mesh’s design doesn’t promote tissue ingrowth around the surgical site, it may be more likely to migrate.

 Small Pores